the-open-cockpit/Airduino/README.md

 ## Contributing
 There are a number of incomplete portions of code that can be worked on.
 Additionally, this code coul be ported to a number of other processors and screen resolutions.
 Much of the code could be tightened up to produce better performance.
 There are a great number of other processors and sensors that can be tried without a large amount of recoding.
 Anyone that is knowledgeable in aircraft and in coding is welcome to contribute.
 Please contact me for details.
 ## Authors
 The Airdunio was created by Don Morris with assistance from Chongwen Chen.
-It is our hope that we will be abke to add more authors to this section in the future.
+It is our hope that we will be able to add more authors to this section in the future.
+Feel free to contact us and see how you could contribute.
 ## Acknowledgments
 This work is built upon the work of many others.
 This is a call out to the unsung heros who slog away in dimly lit offices generating code to improve very non-glamorous open source projects.
 Your work in the Arduino community, the Rep-Rap community, and the electronics community is truely inspiring, and allows people like me to come up with fun application projects.
 Thank you.